snarlysodboxer/hambone/README.md

 ### Features

-* Supports multiple State Store adapters, currently `etcd` (recommended) and `git`.
+* Supports multiple State Store adapters, currently `etcd` and `git`.
 Additional adapters can be written to fulfill the [Interface](https://github.com/snarlysodboxer/hambone/blob/master/pkg/state/state.go).
 (PRs welcome!)
 * Aims to be as simple as possible, and expects you to do almost all the validation client-side where you can also build in your custom domain logic, or obtain external information for secrets or disk volume IDs, etc.
-* Optionally uses `kustomize build` and `kubectl apply`, both of which validate YAML, and `kubectl` validates objects.
+* Optionally uses `kustomize build` and `kubectl apply`, both of which validate YAML, and `kubectl` validates Kubernetes objects.
 Care is taken to return meaningful errors.
 * Manages `kustomization.yaml` files ([Instances](docs/glossary.md#instance)) in a structured way, and tracks all changes in the State Store.
 When using the `kustomize` and `kubectl` options, the server safely rejects any configs which are rejected by those tools or by Kubernetes.
 * Clients can pass an old version of an Instance when updating or deleting to prevent writes from stale reads.
-* The API enables a client to store and retrieve Template configurations which can be used when creating new Instances.
+* The [API](protos/hambone.proto) enables a client to store and retrieve Template configurations which can be used when creating new Instances.
 * The `etcd` adapter uses [Distributed Locks](https://coreos.com/etcd/docs/latest/dev-guide/api_concurrency_reference_v3.html) for concurrency control.
+* The `git` adapter can optionally use etcd for Distributed Locks.
 * Ready to be run in replica in Kubernetes.
 See examples (TODO).

 ### Design

 * Consists of a gRPC server (with grpc-gateway JSON adapter TODO)
 * The server can be run with existing `kustomize` base(s) on the filesystem (such as a git repo,) or base and overlay files can be created and managed in the State Store through the API's `CustomFile` call/endpoint (`CustomFile` is TODO).
-* With the `etcd` adapter, the server is concurrency safe.
-The `git` adapter makes every attempt, but it's hard to protect against every circumstance.
-Problems could need manually fixed in (hopefully) rare circumstances.
+* With the `etcd` State Store adapter, the server is concurrency safe.
+The `git` adapter can be concurrency safe too using optional etcd locks.
 * Rather than using the Kubernetes and Git APIs directly, `hambone` takes advantage of the `kustomize` and `kubectl` binaries.
 This makes it easy to support most versions of Kubernetes/kubectl and Git, and keeps the app simple.
 * It's the client's responsibility to ensure generated objects don't colide with other generated objects if they're going to be applied to the same cluster.
 This is a matter of configuring your Kustomize files correctly.